morhax/Ranger/README.md

-Easy to use and need no Explanation! chmod +x Ranger.sh
+# Easy to use and need no Explanation!.
+# chmod +x Ranger.sh